 Effect of the Business Combination.
-Each Navitas Delaware Option and Navitas Ireland Option that was outstanding immediately prior to the Effective Time of the Business Combination, whether vested or unvested, was released and extinguished in exchange for an option to purchase a number of shares of Class A Common Stock (the "LOKB Options") equal to (i) the number of Navitas Delaware Shares subject to such Navitas Delaware Option or Navitas Ireland Shares subject to such Navitas Ireland Option, as applicable, immediately prior to the Effective Time, multiplied by (ii) the Navitas Delaware Exchange Ratio, with respect to the Navitas Delaware Options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Ireland Options, in each case, at an exercise price per share (rounded up to the nearest whole cent) equal to (A) the exercise price per share of such Navitas Delaware Option or Navitas Ireland Option immediately prior to the Effective Time, divided by (B) the Navitas Delaware Exchange Ratio, with respect to the Navitas Delaware Options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Ireland Options; provided, however, that the exercise price and the number of shares of Class A Common Stock purchasable pursuant to the LOKB Options will be determined in a manner consistent with the requirements of Section 409A of the Code.
-However; in the case of any LOKB Option to which Section 422 of the Code applies, the exercise price and the number of shares of Class A Common Stock purchasable pursuant to such option will be determined in accordance with the foregoing, subject to such adjustments as are necessary in order to satisfy the requirements of Section 424(a) of the Code (including that share amounts will be rounded down to the nearest whole number and exercise prices will be rounded up to the nearest whole cent).
-Except as specifically provided above, following the Effective Time, each LOKB Option shall continue to be governed by the same terms and conditions (including vesting and exercisability terms) as were applicable to the corresponding former Navitas Delaware Option or Navitas Ireland Option immediately prior to the Effective Time, except to the extent such terms or conditions are
+Each Navitas Delaware Option and Navitas Ireland Option that was outstanding immediately prior to the Effective Time of the Business Combination, whether vested or unvested, was released and extinguished in exchange for an option to purchase a number of shares of Class A Common Stock (the "LOKB Options") equal to (i) the number of Navitas Delaware Shares subject to such Navitas Delaware Option or Navitas Ireland Shares subject to such Navitas Ireland Option, as applicable, immediately prior to the Effective Time, multiplied by (ii) the Navitas Delaware Exchange Ratio, with respect to the Navitas Delaware Option, or Navitas Ireland Exchange Ratio, with respect to the Navitas Ireland Options, in each case, at an exercise price per share (rounded up to the nearest whole cent) equal to (A) the exercise price per share of such Navitas Delaware Option or Navitas Ireland Option immediately prior to the Effective Time, divided by (B) the Navitas Delaware Exchange Ratio, with respect to the Navitas Delaware Options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Delaware Options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Delaware Options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Delaware Options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Delaware Options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Delaware Options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Delaware Options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Delaware options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Delaware options, or the Navitas Ireland Exchange Ratio, with respect to the Navitas Ireland Options; provided, however, that the exercise price and the number of shares of Class A Common Stock purchasable pursuant to the LOKB Options will be determined in a manner consistent with the requirements of Section 409A of the Code.
+However; in the case of any LOKB Option to which Section 422 of the Code applies, the exercise price and the number of shares of Class A Common Stock purchasable pursuant to such option will be determi